 Assign Rights

-Implementing desk booking becomes easier if you assign rights.
-Not all your staff will have the same set of permissions.
-Perhaps you would like to segregate desks based on floors, departments, or specific cross-functional teams.
 Plan the grouping before creating the groups.
 You can create groups easily from the administration panel and assign users to them.
-Each group can have its permissions to either view or book the desks.
+Each group can have permission to either view or book the desks.
 There are primarily 4 combinations:

 1. Hidden desks – desks that cannot be seen by these groups of users even if they are available.